MintMCP

 Complete Platform Approach

-The hub-and-spoke architecture eliminates N-to-N complexity for multi-agent, multi-server environments.
+The hub-and-spoke architecture reduces N-to-N complexity for multi-agent, multi-server environments.
 The built-in MCP Catalog with searchable directory and trust levels helps platform teams curate approved tools for their organization.

 Key Capabilities

-• Kubernetes-native deployment with enterprise IdP support (Okta, Microsoft Entra, GitHub, Google)
+• Kubernetes-native deployment with enterprise IdP support such as Okta, Microsoft Entra, GitHub, and Google

 • Nanobot framework for advanced agent orchestration